 Is the Macbook Pro good for programming?
-While many expert programmers can agree that the Macbook Air is good for programming, the question still remains: exactly how good?
+While many expert programmers can agree that the Macbook Air is good for programming & coding, the question still remains: exactly how good?

 Should you choose a MacBook Pro over the air for programming and if so, why?